A Message from the Senior Vice President for Student Success

 What has Drexel done to improve remote courses since the spring?

 We remain committed to providing our students with high-quality experiential learning opportunities, regardless of course instruction method.
 This past spring provided Drexel with many opportunities to evaluate and refine our virtual education efforts.
-We have been working throughout the spring and summer to strengthen our instruction while also investing in technologies and trainings to ensure that the fall term is enhanced for our students– no matter where their learning takes place.
+We have been working throughout the spring, summer and fall to strengthen our instruction while also investing in technologies and trainings to ensure that the winter term is enhanced for our students–no matter where their learning takes place.

-The University has taken several specific steps to improve the student experience this fall.
+The University has taken several specific steps to improve the student experience this winter.
 These include:

 - Offering some classes in an in-person instructional method, especially those classes for which that modality is particularly important, such as performance, lab and studio courses.